DDD26/oyster/README.md

 #### Install Mujoco

-1. For fully usage, please install MuJoCo200, Mjpro150 and Mjpro131, which are availabe on the [MuJoCo website](https://www.roboti.us/index.html).
+1. For fully usage, please install MuJoCo200, Mjpro150 and Mjpro131, which are available on the [MuJoCo website](https://www.roboti.us/index.html).
 Also, you can obtain a 30-day free trial [here](https://www.roboti.us/license.html).
 The license key `mjkey.txt` will arrive in an email with your username and password.
-2. Unzip the downloaded `mujoco200 ` directory into `~/.mujoco20/mujoco200`, and place your license key `mjkey.txt` file at `~/.mujoco20/mjkey.txt`.
+2. Unzip the downloaded `mujoco200 ` directory into `~/.mujoco20/mujoco200`, and place the license key `mjkey.txt` file at `~/.mujoco20/mjkey.txt`.
 3. Mjpro150 and Mjpro131 can be installed the same way as MuJoCo200.
 4. Test the installation:
   `cd ~/.mujoco/mujoco200/bin`